xbeat/Machine-Learning/README.md

 Introduction to Real Analysis in Python This slideshow covers fundamental real analysis concepts and their implementation in Python.
 Real analysis deals with the theoretical foundations of calculus, such as limits, continuity, differentiation, and integration of functions.

+## Speech Synthesis with Python

+Introduction to Speech Synthesis

+Speech synthesis is the artificial production of human speech.
+It involves converting written text into spoken words, a process known as text-to-speech (TTS).
+This technology has numerous applications, from accessibility tools for the visually impaired to voice assistants in smart devices.

 ## Shallow vs Deep Copy in Python

 Understanding Shallow and Deep  in Python